Could you be a Helicopter Parent?

 Copyright 2016 Margit Crane/Yafa Luria.
 All Rights Reserved

 What I’ve learned about ADHD is that, without a treatment plan (medication is a treatment, not a treatment plan), ADHD children (and their families) can suffer into adulthood, feeling disoriented, unfocused, discouraged, and hopeless.
-It breaks my heart to see people who have no idea how wonderful they are, so my mission is to nurture and guide a generation of ADHD teens (and the parents who love them!) so that they can be the leaders, the creators, the great thinkers that they are destined to be.
+It breaks my heart to see people who have no idea how wonderful they are, so my mission is to nurture and guide a generation of ADHD tweens and teens (and the parents who love them!) so that they can be the leaders, the creators, the great thinkers that they are destined to be.